The-MAS-Network/TheSolution/ubongJacobSubmission/README.md

 2. XAMPP
 3. Git and basic knowledge of git
 4. VsCode or any IDE
+5. Hiro.so API Key which can be gotten from here [https://platform.hiro.so/settings/api-keys](https://platform.hiro.so/settings/api-keys)
+6. Basic knowlege of Bitcoin Node setup.
+A guide can be found here **[Voltage's comprehensive video playlist](https://www.youtube.com/playlist?list=PLuMtKGSqizH1vMPiWvxgwIM8KRx1V9-Di)**
+7. BTCpayserver account which can be gotten from here [btcpayserver.org](https://btcpayserver.org)

 ## Section A: General Steps

 1. Download Node.js LTS (minimum of Node.js version 20.9.0) from [Node.js website](https://nodejs.org/en).
 2. Run the installation wizard and install Node.js.
 3. Clone the repository from [GitHub](https://github.com/UbongJacob/TheSolution.git).
-4. Open the project in VsCode by using the command `cd TheSolution && code .`.
+4. Open the project in your IDE ( VsCode ).
-5. Open your terminal in VsCode.
+5. Open your terminal in your IDE ( VsCode ).
-6. Use Git to switch to `challenge1-submission/UbongJacob` branch using the command `git checkout challenge1-submission/UbongJacob`.
+6. Install yarn using the command `npm install --global yarn`
-7. Navigate to the `ubongJacobSubmission` folder in the file explorer of VsCode.
-Inside it, navigate to challenge-1 folder you should see 2 folders: `frontend` and `backend`.
+7. Install all project dependencies ( user-frontend, admin-frontend and backend ) using a single command `yarn install`

 ## Section B: Backend Steps